Base64 Encoder & Decoder

 What is Base64?

 Base64 is a binary-to-text encoding scheme that represents binary data using 64 ASCII characters.
 It is commonly used to embed images in CSS, send binary data in JSON, include attachments in emails, and encode authentication tokens.
+The name comes from the 64-character alphabet it uses: A-Z, a-z, 0-9, plus (+), and slash (/).

 Common Uses

-• Embedding images in HTML/CSS as data URIs
+- Embedding images in HTML/CSS as data URIs

-• Encoding API keys and tokens
+- Encoding API keys and tokens for HTTP headers

-• Sending binary data through text-based protocols
+- Sending binary data through text-based protocols like JSON or XML

 Frequently Asked Questions